eyalabraham/dragon/README.md

 This repository contains all the intermediate implementation steps and tags them for easy retrieval.
 Each step builds on the functionality of its predecessors and maintains backward compatibility.
 The latest release is listed first:

+- (next up) Timing profiles of emulation running under Linux Raspberry Pi
-- (next up) Completed emulation of SWI/SW2/SWI3 software interrupts and IRQ/FIRQ/NMI hardware interrupts.
+- Release tag 0.4 Completed emulation and testing of SWI/SW2/SWI3 software interrupts and IRQ/FIRQ/NMI hardware interrupts.
-- Release tag 0.3 Extended BASIC as used in the Tandy Coco 2 modified for the SBC with all I/O via serial on an emulation of [Grant's 6-chip 6809 computer](http://searle.x10host.com/6809/Simple6809.html)
+- [Release tag 0.3](https://github.com/eyalabraham/dragon/releases/tag/v0.3) Extended BASIC as used in the Tandy Coco 2 modified for the SBC with all I/O via serial on an emulation of [Grant's 6-chip 6809 computer](http://searle.x10host.com/6809/Simple6809.html)
 - [Release tag 0.2](https://github.com/eyalabraham/dragon/releases/tag/v0.2) [SBUG-E 6809 Monitor](https://deramp.com/swtpc.com/MP_09/SBUG_Index.htm) program running in an emulated [SWTPC computer](https://en.wikipedia.org/wiki/SWTPC).
 - [Release tag 0.1](https://github.com/eyalabraham/dragon/releases/tag/v0.1) Stand alone emulation driver ```emu09.c``` with CPU assembly op-code tests for ```mem.c``` and ```cpu.c``` modules.
 Probably around 80% confidence in accuracy of CPU emulation code, will add tests and bug fixes in later releases.